-Preliminary design is planned in 2020, followed by final design and permitting thru 2020 and into 2021.
+The City is currently contracting with design consultant for preliminary and final design, which will be followed by permitting thru 2020 and into 2021.
 Construction is anticipated to begin in 2022.

 The primary objective of this project is to completely separate the “South Barrel” so that it can be converted from a combined sewer to a storm sewer-only conduit to the Missouri River.

 Converting the South Barrel to a storm only sewer will result in all wastewater flows being directed to the North Barrel, where these flows can be diverted for treatment at the Missouri River Water Resource Recovery Facility (MRWRRF) during dry weather conditions.

 The South Barrel is the southern of two existing combined sewers that make up the “Monroe Outfall” in the Ohern/Monroe CSO sub-basin.
 North and South Barrels were originally constructed as concrete sewers, together comprising the Monroe Outfall.
 The South Barrel was originally constructed as the “City of South Omaha Mud Creek Main Sewer” in 1907, followed by the North Barrel constructed as Storm Sewer #1120 in 1933.